-As part of this Review of the rate of return methodology, the Commission has also considered the regulatory treatment of inflation.
+In this review, we have considered the regulatory treatment of inflation.
 The treatment of inflation is an important factor influencing the rate of return received by Icon Water.
-While the Commission did not state in its issues paper that it would investigate the treatment of inflation as part of this Review, it has decided to consider this issue in response to stakeholder feedback.
+We decided to consider this issue in response to stakeholder feedback.

-5.1 Commission's current approach
+5.1 Our current approach

-The goal of the Commission's current approach to calculating the return on capital is to allow Icon Water to recover the real rate of return required by investors and lenders plus actual inflation (that is, a nominal rate of return based on actual inflation).
+The goal of our current approach to calculating the return on capital is to allow Icon Water to recover the real rate of return required by investors and lenders plus actual inflation (that is, a nominal rate of return based on actual inflation).

-In completing each price investigation, the Commission makes a determination on the maximum prices that Icon Water can recover over the coming regulatory period.
+In each price investigation, we determine the maximum prices that Icon Water can recover over the coming regulatory period.
 Around one-third of Icon Water's allowed revenue is derived from the allowed return it receives on its RAB, defined as the WACC multiplied by the value of the RAB.
 The expected RAB for each year of the regulatory period is calculated using forecasts for capital expenditure, asset disposals, depreciation, and inflation, starting in the first year with the 'opening value' of the RAB.